CHSS Undergraduate Scholarships

 Mikulencak-Kohlmeier Advantages of Learning Differently Scholarship

 The Mikulencak-Kohlmeier Advantages of Learning Differently Scholarship was established in 2017 by Lisa Ann Mikulencak and Bernhard Kohlmeier to provide scholarships to students with learning challenges in the College of Humanities and Social Sciences.
-The scholarship is a two-year award provided to students who have declared a major and/or minor through the College of Humanities and Social Sciences and have a documented learning disability as demonstrate through accommodations provided by Western's Disability Access Center and/or a documented IEP/504 plan from the applicants high school.
+The scholarship is a two-year award provided to students who have declared a major and/or minor through the College of Humanities and Social Sciences and have a documented learning disability as demonstrated through accommodations provided by Western's Disability Access Center and/or a documented IEP/504 plan from the applicant's high school.
 The typical award amount is $1,000 each year for two years.
 To learn more and apply, please review the Mikulencak-Kohlmeier Scholarship application process.

 Paul Woodring Arts & Sciences Scholarship